HP 660LX

-It is internet capable by attaching an add-on modem or through an ethernet or Wi-Fi card.
-Only type 1 PC cards are supported and special drivers for the Windows CE operating system are required.
+It is internet capable by attaching an add-on modem or through an Ethernet or Wi-Fi card.
+Only Type I PC cards are supported and special drivers for the Windows CE operating system are required.

+On June 4, 1998, the 660LX was announced to ship in the month of July with a 75Mhz Hitachi SH-3 RISC processor and 32Mb of RAM at a price of $999.

+By August 1998, the 660LX was available for purchase through corporate resellers including CompUSA.